The best wireless headphones for 2024: Bluetooth options for every budget

 The post Audio Technica revives the 80s Sound Burger turntable for modern audiophiles first appeared on Yanko Design.

-The best wireless Bluetooth headphones for 2024
+The best wireless headphones for 2024: Bluetooth options for every budget

-The primary way we test headphones is to wear them as much as possible.
+The primary way we test wireless headphones is to wear them as much as possible.
 We prefer to do this over a one- to two-week period, but sometimes embargoes don’t allow it.
 During this time, we listen to a mix of music and podcasts, while also using the earbuds to take both voice and video calls.
 Since battery life for headphones can be 30 hours or more, we drain the battery with looping music and the volume set at a comfortable level (usually around 75 percent).
 Due to the longer battery estimates, we’ll typically power the headphones off several times and leave them during a review.
 This simulates real-world use and keeps us from having to constantly monitor the process for over 24 straight hours.

 When it comes to features, we do a thorough review of companion apps, testing each feature as we work through the software.
 Any holdovers from previous models are double checked for improvements or regression.
 If the headphones we’re testing are an updated version of a previous model, we’ll spend time getting reacquainted with the older set.
 Ditto for the closest competition for each new set of headphones that we review.